brianglass/anastasis/files/weekday_vespers.md

 Glory.
 Both now. <span style="color:red">Theotokion.
 Same melody.</span>

-The Virgin, when she saw your unjust slaughter, O Christ, cried out to you in bitter grief, Â‘My sweetest Child, how are you suffering unjustly?
+The Virgin, when she saw your unjust slaughter, O Christ, cried out to you in bitter grief, ‘My sweetest Child, how are you suffering unjustly?
 How hanging on the Tree, you that hung the whole earth on the waters?
 Do not, compassionate Benefactor, leave me alone, your Mother and your servant.

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Aposticha of the Cross.</span>

-A Cross was fixed on Calvary and flowered with immortality for us from an inexhaustible spring, the SaviourÂ’s side.
+A Cross was fixed on Calvary and flowered with immortality for us from an inexhaustible spring, the Saviour’s side.

-The SaviourÂ’s precious Cross is for us an unbreachable wall; for by trusting in it we are all saved.
+The Saviour’s precious Cross is for us an unbreachable wall; for by trusting in it we are all saved.

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Of the Martyrs.</span>